markmoxon/revs-source-code-bbc-micro/README.md

 This repository contains source code for Revs on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-Two variants are currently supported: the original 1985 Acornsoft release, and the 1986 Superior Software release (which includes steering assist).
+Two variants are currently supported: the original 1985 Acornsoft release, and the 1986 Superior Software release, which includes CAS (Computer Assisted Steering).

 It is a companion to the [revs.bbcelite.com website](https://revs.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.